-Falmouth offers both theoretical and practice-based research programmes leading to a PhD or MPhil, currently awarded through our partnership with University of the Arts London.
+Falmouth offers both theoretical and practice-based research programmes leading to an MPhil or PhD, currently awarded through our partnership with University of the Arts London.

 A PhD is awarded in recognition of the creation and interpretation of new knowledge through original research or other advanced scholarship.